Our Services

 Helpful Resources

-Persistent fatigue can stem from low magnesium that disrupts cellular energy, with added clues like muscle cramps, brain fog, and poor sleep, especially if you have a processed diet, chronic stress, diabetes, gut disease, or take certain medications.
+Persistent fatigue is often linked to low magnesium, which disrupts cellular energy production.
+Key warning signs include muscle cramps, brain fog, poor sleep, and heart palpitations.
+You may be at higher risk if you eat a processed diet, experience chronic stress, have diabetes, gut disease, or take medications like diuretics or proton pump inhibitors.

-Safe next steps include emphasizing magnesium rich foods, considering targeted supplements with medical guidance, treating root causes and managing stress, watching for red flags like palpitations or severe weakness, and ruling out other fatigue causes such as anemia, thyroid issues, B12 deficiency, and sleep apnea.
-There are several factors to consider that could change your plan; see complete details below.
+Safe next steps: prioritize magnesium-rich foods (leafy greens, nuts, seeds, whole grains), consider targeted supplementation under medical guidance, address root causes, and manage stress.
+Watch for red flags like palpitations or severe weakness, and rule out other fatigue causes such as anemia, thyroid disorders, B12 deficiency, and sleep apnea.

 If you're always tired — even after a full night's sleep — your body may be trying to tell you something.
 One often-overlooked cause of persistent fatigue is low magnesium.